Divisors on graphs, binomial and monomial ideals, and cellular resolutions: Regular sequences for and

-We are now ready to give a particularly nice l.s.o.p. for $\OO_G^q$.
-Note that since $K[\Sigma_G^q]=\Sb / \OO_G^q$ is Cohen-Macaulay, every h.s.o.p. (in particular every l.s.o.p.) is regular (Theorem~\ref{thm:CMhsop}).
+We are now ready to give a particularly nice {\em linear system of parameters} (abbreviated as {\em l.s.o.p.}) for $\OO_G^q$.
+Note that since $K[\Sigma_G^q]=\Sb / \OO_G^q$ is Cohen-Macaulay, every {\em homogeneous system of parameters} (in particular every l.s.o.p.) is regular (\cite[p.35]{Stanley96}).

 First we introduce some notation.
 For each $v \in V(G)$ we choose a distinguished incoming edge to $v$ and denote it by $e_v$.
 In other words, we fix a distinguished subset $\{e_v: v \in V(G)\ \} \subset \EE(G)$ of cardinality $n$ in such a way that $(e_v)_{+}=v$.